lgbarrere/CCCharles-Random/README.md

 xmake f -m "Game__Shipping__Win64" xmake
 ```
+> [!NOTE]
-If asked while building, press "y" in the console, then "enter".
+> If asked while building, press "y" in the console, then "enter".

 #### Injection of the Mod in the game
 The **launchCCCmod.bat** script has been made to facilitate the injection of the built C++ and Blueprints.
+> [!IMPORTANT]
-It should be updated with your own paths corresponding to your project and game setups.
+> This script should be updated with your own paths corresponding to your project and game setups.

-Follow the comments in this script to fill it properly.
+> Follow the comments in this script to fill it properly.

 ## Planned updates
 * See "todo.txt" for details